kai-li-1994/garment-variant-dataset/README.md

 5_JSONL_category_normalized.jsonl
 ```

-The category-normalization procedure combined:

-- retailer-native category information;
-- product names;
-- product descriptions where needed;
-- sorting-oriented grouping logic.

-Because H&M and Uniqlo used different category structures, field priority differed by brand.
-H&M mapping relied more strongly on detailed category breadcrumbs, whereas Uniqlo mapping relied more strongly on product names.

-The output taxonomy contains:
+The resulting taxonomy has two levels:

 ```text
 parent_category
 detail_category
 ```

+The parent category provides a broad garment group for aggregation, while the detail category provides a more specific garment type used for analysis and diagnostics.

-The full parent–detail category mapping is:
+The full parent-detail category mapping is:

 | Parent category | Detail categories |
 |---|---|